 The Asset Management Administration Measures apply to privately offered asset management products established and managed by securities and futures operation institutions (including securities companies, asset management companies, futures brokers and subsidiaries established by the aforesaid institutions that engage in privately offered asset management business) through private placement of funds or acceptance of property entrustment, with a custodian institution acting as the asset custodian, and makes investments according to the asset management agreement.
 Securities and futures operation institutions engaging in privately offered asset management business shall be approved by the CSRC.
 The securities and futures operation institutions may sell its asset management plans on its own or through an agency qualified to sell mutual funds.
 The securities and futures operation institutions, custodian, selling agency shall ensure the authenticity, accuracy, completeness and promptness of information disclosure.
-The asset management plans shall be introduced to qualified investors in a non-public manner, and securities and futures operation institutions within a prescribed time limit.
-For the sale of asset management products, selling agency shall provide investors' information to the securities and futures operation institutions within a prescribed time limit.
+The asset management plans shall be introduced to qualified investors in a non-public manner, and securities and futures operation institutions and selling agencies shall fulfill appropriate professional obligations.
+Selling agency shall provide investors' information to the securities and futures operation institutions within a prescribed time limit.
 For the sale of asset management products, selling agency shall strictly fulfill the appropriate professional obligations, fully ascertain the background of the investors, conduct proper classification of the investors, conduct risk assessment on the asset management products, follow the risk rating and suitability principles, and recommend only the appropriate products to investors.
-Selling agency is not allowed to mislead investors to purchase products not aligned with their risk tolerance, sell asset management products shall be kept at least 20 years from the termination date of the asset management products.
-The Asset Management Administration Measures
+Selling agency is not allowed to mislead investors to purchase products not aligned with their risk tolerance, sell asset management products to investors with lower risk capacity and lower risk tolerances below the product risk levels.
+Records relating to the sale of asset management products shall be kept at least 20 years from the termination date of the asset management products.
+The Asset Management Administration Measures provided for a transition period ending on December 31, 2020 for rectification.